-Parents/carers are welcome to come into school to discuss their child's needs with the class teacher and Assistant Headteacher (Inclusion).
-If parents/carers concerns about the special needs of their child are not resolved by meeting the class teacher or Assistant Headteacher for Assistant Headteacher (Inclusion), then appointments can be made with the Headteacher.
-In very rare cases if issues remain unresolved parents can raise concerns with the Chair of the Governing Body.
+Parents/carers are welcome to come into school to discuss their child's needs with the class teacher and Assistant Headteacher (SENDCO).
+If parents/carers concern about the special needs of their child are not resolved by meeting the class teacher or Assistant Headteacher (SENDCO), then appointments can be made with the Headteacher.
+In very rare cases, if issues remain unresolved parents can raise concerns with the Chair of the Governing Body.